openharmony/docs/en/application-dev/quick-start/syscap.md

 4. The components configured for a product can be OpenHarmony components or proprietary components developed by a third party.
 Since there is mapping between components and SysCap, the SysCap set of the product can be obtained after all components are assembled.

 5. The SysCap set is encoded to generate the PCID.
-You can import the PCID to the IDE and decode it into SysCap.
+You can import the PCID to DevEco Studio and decode it into SysCaps.
 During development, compatibility processing is performed to mitigate the SysCap differences of devices.

 6. System parameters deployed on devices contain the SysCap set.
-The system provides native interfaces and application interfaces for components and applications to check whether a SysCap set is available.
+The system provides native interfaces and application interfaces for components and applications to check whether a specific SysCap is available.

-7. During application development, the SysCap required by the application is encoded into the Required Product Compatibility ID (RPCID) and written into the application installation package.
-During application installation, the package manager decodes the RPCID to obtain the SysCap required by the application and compares it with the SysCap of the device.
-If the SysCap required by the application is met, the application can be installed.
+7. During application development, the SysCap set required by the application is encoded into the Required Product Compatibility ID (RPCID) and written into the application installation package.
+During application installation, the package manager decodes the RPCID to obtain the SysCap set required by the application and compares it with the SysCap set supported by the device.
+If the SysCap set required by the application is met, the application can be installed on the device.

-8. When an application is running, the **canIUse** API can be used to query whether the SysCap is compatible with the device.
+8. When an application is running on a device, the **canIUse** API can be used to query whether the device is compatible with a specific SysCap.